programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 print(image_text)
 ```

-4. Run the cell to call the function.
-You should see lines of recognized text printed similar to the section above.
+d) Run the cell to call the function.
+You should see lines of recognized text printed similar to those in Project 2 above.
 Now that we have a working function, we can use it for multiple purposes.

 ### Project 4: Transcribing all the images of a folder and saving the text in a file

 This section will allow you to transcribe handwriting found in all the images in a single folder.
 You must have a folder containing images saved on the same computer you are running Python from.
 For Google Colab, we are using a virtual computer.
-For this example, you can [download these images and save them](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/transcribe-handwritten-text-with-python-and-azure).
+For this example, you can [download these images and save them](/assets/transcribe-handwritten-text-with-python-and-azure).

-1. Download the example images and move them to your directory.
+a) Download the example images and move them to your directory.
 In Google Colab, open the **Files** pane by clicking the **Files** icon on the left of the window.
 Click the _Upload to session storage_ button to upload the file.
 (See Figure 9 above.)

-2. Create another new cell in your notebook and paste in the code below.
+b) Create another new cell in your notebook and paste in the code below.
 You may have to edit the code to work with the folder or filenames you are using.
 The code will:

 + Set the path to the folder this image is in.
 The `/content/` folder is the default folder in Google Colab.
 If you are using a different folder, change this in the line.
 + Open a text file to write to it.